openfga/sample-stores/stores/gdrive/README.md

 - Members of the Fabrikam group are viewers of the "Product 2021" folder
 - Anne is an owner of the "Product 2021" folder
 - Beth is a viewer of the "2021 Roadmap" document
-- Everyone is a viewer of the "Public Roadmap" document
+- Every user is a viewer of the "Public Roadmap" document

 ### Expected Outcomes